-- all the variance models available in ASReml are listed in Table 7.3, - these models have associated variance parameters, - a error variance component (σ_e^2 for the example, see Section 7.3) is automatically estimated for each section, - the default model is ID, - initial_values are initial or starting values for the variance parameters and must be supplied, for example, chooses an autoregressive model for the row error process (see Table 7.1) with a starting value of 0.3 for the row correlation,
+- these models have associated variance parameters, - a error variance component (σ_e^2 for the example, see Section 7.3) is automatically estimated for each section, - the default model is ID, - initial_values are initial or starting values for the variance parameters and must be supplied, for example,

+'''

 22 row AR1 0.3

+'''

 - qualifiers tell ASReml to modify the variance model in some way; the qualifiers are described in Table 7.4, - additional_initial_values are read from the following lines if there are not enough initial values on the model line.
 Each variance model has a certain number of parameters.
-If insufficient non zero values are found on the model line ASRemI expects to find them on the following line(s), - initial values of 0.0 will be ignored if they are on the model line but are accepted on subsequent lines, - the notation n v (for example, 5 0.1) is permitted on subsequent lines (but not the model line) when there are n repeats of a particular initial value v, - only in a few specified cases is 0 permitted as an initial value of a non-zero parameter.
+If insufficient non zero values are found on the model line ASReml expects to find them on the following line(s), - initial values of 0.0 will be ignored if they are on the model line but are accepted on subsequent lines, - the notation nv (for example, 50.1) is permitted on subsequent lines (but not the model line) when there are n repeats of a particular initial value v, - only in a few specified cases is 0 permitted as an initial value of a non-zero parameter.

-G structure header and definition lines
+7.4.4 G structure header and definition lines

-There are g sets of G structure definition lines and each set is of the form order [key model [initial_values] [qualifier] [additional_initial_values]]
+There are g sets of G structure definition lines and each set is of the form $model_term$ d

-model_term d
+'''

 order [key model [initial_values] [qualifier]

 [additional_initial_values]]

 order [key model [initial_values] [qualifier]

 [additional_initial_values]]

+.

+'''